-Students who fail to pay fees, or whose Advanced Learner Loan application is not fully approved and activated by the Student Loans Company no matter their mode or length of attendance and proposed method of payment will be charged the amount that the College should have received from Student Finance England/Student Loans Company.
-Failure to pay fees will result in suspension and non-access to the College's IT system.
+Students who fail to pay fees, or whose Advanced Learner Loan application is not fully approved and activated by the Student Loans Company within 10 weeks of starting on their course, no matter their mode or length of attendance and proposed method of payment will be charged the amount that the College should have received from the Student Loans Company.
+Failure to pay fees will result in suspension, removal of access to the College's IT system and eventual withdrawal.